 In the spring of 1985, I started college again taking pre-business courses, and in the fall, I took a music composition class, while working part time in a warehouse, cabbing, and gigging.
 In the fall of 1986, I took a full time night job in a food distribution warehouse, and stayed there a year, still gigging.
 In 1988, John, Mike, Kris, and I got married.
 Then I went back to college full time, studying accounting, still gigging and cab driving.
 In February 1992, I graduated with a B.S. in Accounting from SCSU, and The Cloudy Towne Strutters broke up for better or worse that year.

-In the fall of 1992, I began playing piano and organ at the Church of St. Paul in St. Cloud, and in the fall of 1993, I met up with guitarist Larry Anderson and drummer Bud Danzl, and we started the three piece band One Nite Stand.
-For 16 years, Larry and I played an average of 100 nights a year in taverns and clubs around Minnesota.
-I paid for three professional studio demos in 1994 and 1995 of three songs that I wrote.
+In the fall of 1992, I began playing piano and organ at the Church of St. Paul in St. Cloud, and in the fall of 1993, I met up with guitarist Larry Anderson and drummer Bud Danzl, and we started the band One Nite Stand.
+I played keyboards, the bass parts with my left hand, and organ & piano with my right.
+All three of us did the lead and background vocals.
+For 16 years, we played an average of 100 nights a year in taverns and clubs around Minnesota.
+But left in 1999 after 7 years.
+Also, during 1994 and 1995 I paid for three professional studio demos of three songs that I wrote.
 In July 1997, I won 5th place in the national Follow That Dream Songwriting Contest (Nashville) for the song, "Blues and Fiddles."

-Bud left the band in 1999 after 7 years.
-Since then we have had several drummers, including Mike Ranck, Stu Johnson, Todd Karolus, Al Stumpf, Steve Short, Jim Voigt, Doug Geist, and Jerry Kasper.
-We do classic rock of the 60's, 70's and 80's, blues, and a bit of country.
-I wrote and recorded the music for my first album "Shades of Blue" from 1993 to 1998 in my home studio, Diode Grande Studio, releasing it in 1998.
-To part of this project, I owe a debt of gratitude to Ron Thienes for playing bass on several tracks, for encouragement, moral support, and a lasting friendship.
+After Bud left, we went through a lot of drummers, including Mike Ranck, Stu Johnson, Todd Karolus, Al Stumpf, Steve Short, Jim Voigt, Doug Geist, and Jerry Kasper.
+We did classic rock of the 60's, 70's, a little 80's, and lots of country when we had Bud.
+I wrote and recorded my debut album "Shades of Blue" from 1993 to 1998 in my home studio, releasing it in 1998.
+To part of this project, I owe a debt of gratitude to Ron Thienes for playing bass on several tracks, for moral support, encouragement, and a lasting friendship.
+Ron has since passed away.
 One Nite Stand also released an original CD in 1998, with music that Larry and I composed and recorded live at our gigs.

 I began work on a Masters degree in September 1998 and graduated in December 2003 from SCSU with a M.A. in Special Studies entitled "Business in Music."
 Since then, I have had employment as a substitute teacher, a tax professional and bookkeeper, and a maintenance clerk in a grocery store.
 In 2009, Tim Chandler took over in the position of drums and vocals.